iqbalnzls/watchcommerce/README.md

-# watchcommerce
+# ⌚ WatchCommerce

-watchcommerce is a simple CRUD project which has some functionality such as the following,
+WatchCommerce is a lightweight, containerized e-commerce API built with **Golang** and **PostgreSQL**, designed to manage watch brands, products, and orders.
+This project features a modular architecture, Swagger documentation, and Docker support for ease of setup and testing.

+---

+## 📦 Features

+### ✅ Brand APIs
-- **Create Brand** `/api/v1/brand/save`
+- **Create Brand**

     API to create a watch brands